 7. If deemed eligible, Alberta Advanced Education provides the successful candidates the NADC Return of Service agreement.

-8. AHS and Alberta Advanced Education will issue payments to recipients after the NADC Return of Service Agreement has been signed and received, and program enrollment has been confirmed.
+8. AHS and Alberta Advanced Education will issue separate payments to recipients after the NADC Return of Service Agreement has been signed and received, and program enrollment has been confirmed.

 Note: The amount of support and required Return of Service are subject to change if the student’s eligibility changes at any time before this service commences.
 This may require the student to sign a new agreement with AHS and/or the NADC.